kirk24788/KPS/README.md

  * `player.isInFront` - returns true if the player is in front of the last target.
 Also returns true if the player never received an error - if you want to check if the player is behind *DON'T* use this function!

+#### Heal/Raid Status
+Helper functions for Raiders in Groups or Raids mainly aimed for healing rotations, but might be useful for some DPS Rotations too.

+Members:

+ * `heal.count` - return the size of the current group
+ * `heal.type` - return the group type - either 'group' or 'raid'
+ * `heal.lowestTankInRaid` - Returns the lowest tank in the raid (based on _incoming_ HP!) - if none is found the player is returned.
+ * `heal.defaultTarget` - Returns the default healing target based on these rules:

+    * `player` if the player is below 20% hp incoming
+    * `focus` if the focus is below 50% hp incoming (if the focus is not healable, `focustarget` is checked instead)
+    * `target` if the target is below 50% hp incoming (if the target is not healable, `targettarget` is checked instead)
+    * lowest tank in raid which is below 50% hp incoming
+    * lowest raid member

+ * `heal.defaultTank` - Returns the default tank based on these rules:

+    * `player` if the player is below 20% hp incoming
+    * `focus` if the focus is below 50% hp incoming (if the focus is not healable, `focustarget` is checked instead)
+    * `target` if the target is below 50% hp incoming (if the target is not healable, `targettarget` is checked instead)
+    * lowest tank in raid

+ * `heal.averageHpIncoming` - Returns the average hp incoming for all raid members

 #### Spell Class
 Provides access to specific spell information and provide an localization-independant access to WoW spells.